osgi/osgi.enroute.site/_qs/300-application.md

 ![Select the OSGi enRoute template](/img/qs/app-create-2.png)

-Select `Next` to go to the Java settinges page, which should not change since OSGi enRoute has already set this up.
+Select `Next` to go to the Java settings page, which should not change since OSGi enRoute has already set this up.

 ![Select the OSGi enRoute template](/img/qs/app-create-3.png)